 “You are the salt of the earth; but if the salt loses its flavor,

 Jesus calls all his followers to be salt and light to the world.
 So what does this mean for us today?
-During Jesus' time most of the salt used in Israel came from the Dead Sea, so it was full of impurities and would lose some of its flavour.
+During Jesus' time, most of the salt used in Israel came from the Dead Sea, so it was full of impurities and would lose some of its flavours.
 But salt had many uses other than flavouring.
 It acted as a preservative, melted ice and was used to heal wounds.
-So it is a very good description of how the relationship of a believer in Christ should be toward the world.
+So it is an excellent description of how the relationship of a believer in Christ should be toward the world.

-By using salt as an example, Jesus was telling us that while we, like salt, are full of impurities (sin) we also bring a message that makes life better.
+By using salt as an example, Jesus was telling us that while we, like salt, are full of impurities (sin), we also bring a message that makes life better.
 However, we are in danger of losing our flavour, the longer we align ourselves with the world's values and beliefs.
-As disciples of Christ we all have the same mission - to go into all the world and preach the gospel (Mark 16:15).
-Unfortunately, as the world has progressed and degenerated into apostasy and sexual immorality, some believers have "lost their saltiness", by embracing the world's values and beliefs and forgetting the most important message we have been commissioned to share - that Jesus died for our sins, was buried and rose again, in order that all those in the world who accepted Him, would not perish (be eternally separated from God), but would receive everlasting life.
-This should be our main focus and message in this world.
-If we stop sharing this message we lose our flavour and will be "good for nothing but to be thrown out and trampled underfoot by men."
+As disciples of Christ, we all have the same mission - to go into all the world and preach the gospel (Mark 16:15).
+This should be our main focus and message in the world.
+If we stop sharing this news, we lose our flavour and will be "good for nothing but to be thrown out and trampled underfoot by men."

-The irony of course is that this message of light, love and life we are preaching, is not a message this world wants to hear.
-Instead, we are called intolerant bigots.
+The irony, of course, is that this message of light, love and life we are preaching is not a message the world wants to hear.
 Why?
 Because we are called to be salt (which can sting) and light (which exposes the darkness) in a world that is without morals, filled with darkness and given over to their sin nature.
-So how do we share the message of Jesus and be salt and light in a world that is intolerant to our message?
+So how do we share the message of Jesus and be salt and light to a world that calls our news intolerant?